Relative atomic mass: Current definition

-The definition deliberately specifies "An atomic weight…", as an element will have different relative atomic masses depending on the source.
+The definition deliberately specifies "An atomic weight ...", as an element will have different relative atomic masses depending on the source.
 For example, boron from Turkey has a lower relative atomic mass than boron from California, because of its different isotopic composition.
 Nevertheless, given the cost and difficulty of isotope analysis, it is common practice to instead substitute the tabulated values of standard atomic weights, which are ubiquitous in chemical laboratories and which are revised biennially by the IUPAC's Commission on Isotopic Abundances and Atomic Weights (CIAAW).

 Historical usage

 Older (pre-1961) historical relative scales based on the atomic mass unit (symbol: a.m.u. or amu) used either the oxygen-16 relative isotopic mass or else the oxygen relative atomic mass (i.e., atomic weight) for reference.
-See the article on the history of the modern unified atomic mass unit for the resolution of these problems.
+See the article on the history of the modern dalton for the resolution of these problems.

 Standard atomic weight

 The IUPAC commission CIAAW maintains an expectation-interval value for relative atomic mass (or atomic weight) on Earth named standard atomic weight.
 Standard atomic weight requires the sources be terrestrial, natural, and stable with regard to radioactivity.
 Also, there are requirements for the research process.
 For 84 stable elements, CIAAW has determined this standard atomic weight.
 These values are widely published and referred to loosely as 'the' atomic weight of elements for real-life substances like pharmaceuticals and commercial trade.

 Also, CIAAW has published abridged (rounded) values and simplified values (for when the Earthly sources vary systematically).